 Yet in the 5078G, Patek concentrates on the simplicity and elegance that defines the majority of their watches.

-The complication is presented in a traditionally-sized 38mm white gold case with cream enamel (“email”) dial.
-There’s also applied Breguet numerals, as well as Breguet hands, via which Patek makes the slightest nod to Abraham Louis-Breguet himself.
-Lastly, we have a small second subregister at 6, which beautifully counters the Patek Philippe marqueeacross the watch’s glossy face.
+The complication is presented in a traditionally-sized 38mm white gold watch case with a cream enamel (“email”) dial.
+There are also applied Breguet numerals, as well as Breguet hands, via which Patek makes the slightest nod to Abraham Louis-Breguet himself.
+Lastly, we have a small second subregister at 6, which beautifully counters the Patek Philippe marquee across the watch’s glossy face.

 The caseback may just be as big a showstopper as the front of the timepiece.
 Patek’s R 27 PS minute repeater caliber, finished to the utmost standards, is a feast for the eyes.

 This movement is really a case of “the more you look, the more you see”.
-There’s different angles for light to reflect, additional gold accents and components, along contrasting metal finishes.
+There are countless different angles for light to reflect, additional gold accents and components, along with contrasting metal finishes.
 The time and effort input is absolutely evident, and what makes for one very special minute repeater watch from Patek Philippe.

-The Master Grande Tradition Gyrotourbillon Westminster Perpétuel is a phenomenom of modern horology; it also embodies the creative and technologically advanced powerhouse that Jaeger-LeCoultre has become in the present-day.
+The Master Grande Tradition Gyrotourbillon Westminster Perpétuel is a phenomenon of modern horology; it also embodies the creative and technologically advanced powerhouse that Jaeger-LeCoultre has become in the present day.